-The tagging survey, which serves as the first stage of the annual mark-recapture study, was conducted in 2017 using a department survey vessel.
-The department also conducted the annual longline survey in 2017, collecting CPUE data and sablefish biological information (age, weight, length, sex, and maturity).
-The department also collected sablefish biological data through port sampling of commercial fishery landings.
-The 2018 NSEI quota decision will be made based on the evaluation of NSEI fishery and survey CPUE, previous NSEI biomass estimates, and the current year's age, length, sex, and maturity data.
-The department plans to conduct another tagging survey in the summer of 2018.
+The tagging survey, which serves as the first stage of the annual mark-recapture study, was conducted in 2020 using a department survey vessel.
+The department also conducted the annual longline survey in 2020, collecting CPUE data and sablefish biological information (age, weight, length, sex, and maturity).
+The department collected sablefish biological data through port sampling of commercial fishery landings.
+The 2021 NSEI quota decision will be made based on the evaluation of NSEI fishery and survey CPUE, previous NSEI biomass estimates, and the current year's age, length, sex, and maturity data.
+The department will not conduct a tagging survey in 2021 due to budget constraints.